apollo-music/apollo-compiler/docs/tests.md

     * Test 1: regular program.
     * Test 2: use undefined variable inside play.
 Should raise VariableNotDefinedError.
     * Test 3: use undefined variable inside another variable.
 Should raise VariableNotDefinedError.
+    * Test 4: use variable that stores a sequence inside a chord.
+Should raise SequenceInsideAccError.
  4. __Code Generation__
     * Tests 1-3: regular programs.